-You should immediately consult a doctor or emergency medical professional for your injuries.
-Medical bills and doctor's reports are essential to the evidence you'll need to prove your personal injury claim.
+You should immediately consult a doctor or emergency medical professional about your injuries.
+Medical bills and doctor's reports are important pieces of evidence you'll need to show that you were hurt.
 This is, of course, in addition to protecting your health and ensuring you get the care you need for any injuries you may have had.

-Remember, California Personal Injury claims are meant to compensate you for the tantamount damages you incur as a result of the accident.
-Therefore, you don't want any of your injuries—which can be considered evidence at this point—to heal before they're logged in a medical report.
+Don't forget that personal injury claims in California are meant to help you pay for the damages you've gotten because of the accident.
+So, you don't want any of your injuries, which can now be seen as evidence, to heal before they're written down in a medical report.

 So, if you find yourself in a bike accident in El Monte, make sure you contact 911 or send for an ambulance ASAP.

 Even if the driver pledges to pay you out-of-pocket for the damages you've sustained, you shouldn't allow them to get away with hitting you without filing a police report.